Choose the best window air conditioner for your needs and you'll be rewarded with an appliance that will make your room extra cool this summer.

 UL listed products have been tested by Underwriters Laboratories, which is a company that consults on a products safety.
 AHAM-certified units have passed performance evaluations by Association of Home Appliance Manufacturers.

-Tips on installing a window AC Unit
+Tips on installing a window air conditioning Unit

 Installing a window AC unit is a job for two people, due to the weight of the unit.
 Setting up a window AC unit should take a matter of minutes and shouldn't be a headache or a serious workout, so look for one that is lightweight and easy to install.
 The average weight of window air conditioners in our lineup is about 48 pounds, which can make them difficult to install without help.